Workshop Schedule

 Target Audience: The target audience for this workshop is anyone interested in forensic science, including case workers and managers.

-Participants are asked to accept that e-mail addresses will be forwarded to workshop organizers after registration.
+Prerequisites: Participants are asked to accept that e-mail addresses will be forwarded to workshop organizers after registration.
 The organizers would like to send out a pre-workshop and post-workshop surveys to all of the participants.

 Maximum Participants: 80